-AVI is currently not in a position to provide direct financial, professional or training assistance abroad but offers support by sharing notices from organisations and non-profits that are.
-The list below are just some of the many organisations dedicated to the welfare of orphans and Vietnamese today.
+AVI is not in a position to provide direct financial, professional or training assistance abroad but offers support by sharing notices from organisations and non-profits that are.
+The below are just some of the many organisations dedicated to the welfare of orphans and Vietnamese today.

 SOS Children’s Village